vzakhar/copilot-hands-on/labs.md

 ![Output of /help](./images/pic013.png?raw=true "Output of /help")

-Let's see if we can use chat to learn more about Copilt's capabilities.
+Let's see if we can use chat to learn more about Copilot's capabilities.
 Enter the following in the chat panel and press `Enter`.

 ```
 /help